 What does the course content look like?

-- Content pieces of video, text, and audio followed by questions.
+- Bite sized content pieces of video, text, and audio followed by questions.

 Over 3,000 people have already taken ESLinsider's courses